lucasmatth/CSC302Assignment/Meeting Minutes/Meeting 1 2022.10.09.md

 * We settle on YouTube trending datasets, since a lot of us consume YouTube on a very regular basis.
 * One of our question is about determining whether publish time in a day affects the view count and how much so, since some people are more active at a certain time of day than others.
 * We will also examine the relationship between comment counts and view counts or like counts.
 This is because we know some videos have insane number of views but they barely get any comments.
+* We plan to discuss more ways to analize the dataset in later meetings when we have built out more of the systems.